uf-mil/mil/Code-Policy.md

 * C++ code: Add docstrings in the same manner as Python, using multi-line comments

 ## Adding Dependencies
-* If you add a new library that your code depends on, that is not installed with ROS-desktop-full or Ubuntu by default, you MUST note it in the [wiki](https://github.com/uf-mil/Sub8/wiki/Installing-Dependencies), your readme, and finally, add it to the SemaphoreCI build script.
+* If you add a new library that your code depends on, that is not installed with ros-desktop-full or Ubuntu 14.04 by default, you MUST note it in your readme and somewhere on the wiki if applicable.
-    * Once you are a collaborator on Semaphore (Ask someone to add you), there are some easy tutorials there for editing the setup script.
-Unlike travis-ci, the build script only exists on SemaphoreCI, not in our repository.
+    * New dependencies also need to be added to the automated install process.
+Add a line in the scripts/get_dependencies.sh file for them under in the correct block of commands.
+If you are unsure about how to do this, open an issue and request for a senior team member to add it.
-* If you submit a PR that requires some new library without updating the SemaphoreCI setup-build script, the Semaphore build will fail and yell at you.
+* If you submit a PR that requires some new library without updating the install script, the Semaphore build will fail and yell at you.

 ## Testing
 * We use SemaphoreCI to automatically test pull-requests and new commits to the uf-mil/Sub8 repo.
 You still need to test your code locally, but know that everyone can view make and unit-test results on Semaphore before considering your pull-request.
 * Operation critical code shall have unit-tests.
-Unit tests should fail if you code no longer works
+Unit tests should fail if your code no longer works
 * General code should have unit-tests
 * Automated test-by-Simulation (Automatic Hardware-out-of-the-loop testing), e.g. Monte-Carlo testing is highly recommended for all software
 * [C++ unit testing w/ gtest](https://code.google.com/p/googletest/)